 In 2012, “eating clean” was a term that meant you were just cutting out sugar and white bread.
 It was a nice idea, but man oh man, has that idea evolved into so much more today.
 Eating clean is a lifestyle, and I’m here to help you achieve your goals of eating better.
 The best part is, it’s not something you have to do alone!
 Getting the entire family on board with eating well has never be easier and I’m here to show you how.

 You can do it!
-Here’s the secret to making real food a lifestyle change and not just a fun idea or a weeklong diet.
+Here’s the secrets to making real food a lifestyle change and not just a fun idea or a week-long diet.

 My philosophy on eating well has always come with a little flack from the internet community.
 I don’t want to live a life without chocolate chip cookies, and I’m here to tell you that you don’t need to either.